idleDevel/Case-Volume-Tool/README.md

   - Click "OK" on the prompt to proceed or "Cancel" to cancel.
 - Saving a project:
   - Click "Save Project"
-  - There is no autosaving or last-session cache, so remeber to save.
+  - There is no autosaving or last-session cache, so remember to save.
 - Preferences:
   - Set theme from the dropdown menu.
   - Set decimal places on results, default is 0.